Maxwell theory of fractons: Introduction, summary of results and discussion

-In this paper we show that the main results concerning fractons, in particular the existence of tensorial electric and magnetic fields, the Gauss constraints, the Maxwell-like Hamiltonian and the dipole response to ``electromagnetic'' fields through a ``Lorentz force'', to cite a few, are consequence of a $covariant$ action for a symmetric rank-2 tensor field $A_{\mu\nu}(x)$, invariant under the covariant extension of the fracton transformation \eqref{deA=dedelambda} \be \delta_{fract}A_{\mu\nu}=\partial_\mu\partial_\nu\Lambda\ , \ee which therefore plays, as usual in quantum field theory, a central role.
+In this paper we show that the main results concerning fractons, in particular the existence of tensorial electric and magnetic fields, the Gauss constraints, the Maxwell-like Hamiltonian and the dipole response to ``electromagnetic'' fields through a ``Lorentz force'', to cite a few, are indeed consequences of a $covariant$ action for a symmetric rank-2 tensor field $A_{\mu\nu}(x)$, invariant under the covariant extension of the fracton transformation \eqref{deA=dedelambda} \be \delta_{fract}A_{\mu\nu}=\partial_\mu\partial_\nu\Lambda\ , \ee which therefore plays, as usual in quantum field theory, a central role.
 We shall show also that from the gauge tensor field $A_{\mu\nu}(x)$ it is possible to construct a rank-3 tensor $F_{\mu\nu\rho}(x)$ which we may call the fracton field strength, invariant under \eqref{fractonsymintro} and satisfying a kind of geometrical Bianchi identity.
 Quite surprisingly, the fracton action can be written in terms of the fracton field strength as $\int F^2$, as the ordinary Maxwell theory, and all the above mentioned equations characterizing fractons are nothing else than the ``Maxwell'' equations, without need of introducing any external constraint or particular request, and therefore are just consequences of the covariant symmetry \eqref{fractonsymintro}.
 Moreover, electric and magnetic tensor fields emerge naturally, and in terms of these the action and the energy density read, respectively, $\int (E^2 - B^2)$ and $(E^2 + B^2)$.
 Finally, the Lorentz force for fracton dipoles derived ``by intuition'' ($sic$) in \cite{Pretko:2016lgv} is here recovered as part of the conservation law for the stress-energy tensor.
-As a matter of fact, fracton theory $is$ a direct extension of the standard electromagnetic theory which can be formulated covariantly according to the typical field theory chain
+As a matter of fact, the covariant generalization described in this paper makes apparent that the fracton theory is, indeed, a direct extension of the standard electromagnetic theory which can be formulated covariantly according to the typical field theory chain

 which really appears as a higher rank extension of Maxwell theory.\\